firebadnofire/firebadnofire/README.md

 Bash Scripting

-Automation has always made my life easier and the command line is a great place to start with simple automations
+Automation has always made my life easier and the command line is a great place to start with simple automation

-I may in the future begin some light python development
+I may in the future begin some light Python development

 ### My Goals

 My primary goal is to document my progress transparently.
 By sharing my successes, failures, and everything in between, I hope to not only track my own growth but also inspire fellow beginners who are taking their first steps into the world of programming.
-Learning can be challenging, but it's fun. `"Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program."` Is a quote from Linus Torvalds, creator of Linux, which I believe in.
+Learning can be challenging, but it's fun. `"Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program."` This is a quote from Linus Torvalds, creator of Linux, which I believe in.

 ### Connect With Me

 Have an issue?
 Need quick support rapidly?
 Just want to bother me?
 All are welcome!

-    GitHub: github.com/firebadnofire
+    GitHub: github.com/firebadnofire (submit an issue on the "firebadnofire" repo)
     Twitter: @coconut_jpg
     Element: hitboxboxer@infotoast.ems.host